ptrichr/Datron/guides/tooling.md

 - For tools that are clamped directly by the spindle, and not using an adapter, we have to use stop rings.
 The reason for this is so that the tool is always level with the face of the collet, to ensure that the tool is level while cutting.
 There are 2 types of rings, the small diameter rings and the large diameter rings.
 The large diameter rings have multiple uses, and are locked in using a set screw.
 The small diameter rings are single-use, and are fit using a small press
 > [!TIP]
-> Adapters, rings, and their tools are located in the Husky toolchest to the left of the Datron
+> Adapters, rings, and their tools are located in the Husky toolchest to the left of the Datron.

 # Fusion Tool Library

 All CAM for the Datron will use tool definitions from the IFL team's cloud library.
 The library contains all the tools in the Datron, as well as all tools that we currently have on hand.
 It stores dimensions, presets for feeds and speeds, as well as presets for stepovers and stepdown cutting information.
 For most orders, you will be using tools from the library labeled "DATRON" (not "DATRON ALL CUTTING TOOLS" or anything like that, just "DATRON")